 “Mr. Yang is a true crossover artist, a pioneer who can hop between classical and popular music and bring fresh ideas to fans of both genres.
 Rather than maintaining an insular focus and simply assuming that an audience for classical music will always exist, he wants to actively create that audience, to persuade and seduce others into enjoying a type of music as passionately as he does.”

-Charles Yang, recipient of the 2018 Leonard Bernstein Award has been described by the Boston Globe as one who “plays classical violin with the charisma of a rock star”.
-He is the newest member of the genre defying trio, Time for Three.
+Charles Yang, recipient of the 2018 Leonard Bernstein Award has been described by the Boston Globe as one who “plays classical violin with the charisma of a rock star.”
+He is a member of the genre-defying trio, Time for Three.

-On June 9th of 2005, the Mayor of Austin presented Mr. Yang with his own “Charles Yang Day".
+On June 9, 2005, the Mayor of Austin presented Yang with his own “Charles Yang Day.”